 2012-Subsec. (a)(7).
 Pub.
-L. 112-211, §202(b)(1)(A), added par.
+L. 112-211, \$202(b)(1)(A), added par.
 (7) and struck out former par.
 (7).
 Prior to amendment, text read as follows: "On filing each petition for the revival of an unintentionally abandoned application for a patent, for the unintentionally delayed payment of the fee for issuing each patent, or for an unintentionally delayed response by the patent owner in any reexamination proceeding, \$1,620, unless the petition is filed under section 133 or 151, in which case the fee shall be \$540."

 Subsec. (c)(1).
 Pub.
 L. 112-211, §202(b)(1)(B), added par.
 (1) and struck out former par.
 (1).
 Prior to amendment, text read as follows: "The Director may accept the payment of any maintenance fee required by subsection (b) of this section which is made within twenty-four months after the six-month grace period if the delay is shown to the satisfaction of the Director to have been unintentional, or at any time after the six-month grace period if the delay is shown to the satisfaction of the Director to have been unavoidable.
-The Director may require the payment of a surcharge as a condition of accepting payment of any maintenance fee after the six-month grace period, the patent shall be considered as not having expired at the end of the grace period."
+The Director may require the payment of a surcharge as a condition of accepting payment of any maintenance fee after the six-month grace period.
+If the Director accepts payment of a maintenance fee after the six-month grace period, the patent shall be considered as not having expired at the end of the grace period."

 2011-Subsecs. (a), (b).
 Pub.
 L. 112-29, §11(a), amended subsecs. (a) and (b) generally.
 Prior to amendment, subsecs. (a) and (b) required the Director to charge certain fees for filing applications, disclaimers, petitions, and appeal documents, presenting claims, and issuing patents, and to charge certain fees for maintaining in force patents based on applications filed on or after Dec.
-12. 1980, respectively.
+12, 1980, respectively.
+Subsec. (c).
+Pub.
+L. 112-29, §11(b), inserted subsec.